-Three men are basically responsible for starting the organization that became the
+Three men are basically responsible for starting the organization

-three men became the first officers.
+Treasurer.
+These three men became the first officers.
 The first Board appointed by the President consisted of

 Claude Wiese, Herman Barkey, Russ Berg, Ed Pohl and Dick Heydt.
 Dick Heydt resigned shortly thereafter and Larry Fitch was